 Don`t forget to go for an evening stroll to the Navigli area and choose a nice bar that inspires you.

-Finally a few restaurants I can only recommend:
+As for food, a few restaurants I can highly recommend:

 - Salsamenteria Verdiana